hpi-dhc/jointly/README.rst

 .. image:: https://tinyurl.com/y22nb8up
    :target: https://github.com/pyOpenSci/software-review/issues/45

 Jointly is a python package for synchronizing sensors with accelerometer data.
-You need this package if you're a researcher who has recorded accelerometer data (plus possibly other data) on multiple sensors and want to precisely synchronize the multiple data streams.
-Specifically, shake all your sensors in a box before and after a trial, and jointly will find these shakes, remove any temporal offset between sensors, and stretch the data so every clock aligns to a reference sensor.
-Jointly ingests and produces ``pandas`` ``DataFrame`` objects.
+You need this package if you're a researcher who has recorded accelerometer data (plus possibly other data) on multiple sensors and wants to synchronize the multiple data streams precisely.
+Specifically, shake all your sensors together before and after a study and jointly will find these shakes, remove any temporal offset between sensors, and stretch the data so every clock aligns with a reference sensor.
+Jointly ingests and produces ``pandas DataFrame`` objects.

 * Free software: MIT license
 * Documentation: https://jointly.readthedocs.io